Yashk1434/violence-detection-opencv/README.md

-# 🛡️ Violence Detection App using OpenCV
+# 🛡️ Violence Detection App using OpenCV + CLIP

-Welcome to the **Violence Detection App** — an AI-powered system designed to monitor video streams and detect violent or harmful activities in real-time using computer vision and deep learning.
-Built with **OpenCV**, this tool is ideal for surveillance, safety enforcement, and smart monitoring applications.
+Welcome to the **Violence Detection App** — a lightweight, AI-powered system that monitors video streams and detects violent or harmful activities in real-time using **OpenAI's CLIP**, **OpenCV**, and **PyTorch**.

+Ideal for surveillance, content moderation, and safety automation.

 ---

 ## 🚀 Features

-- 🎥 Real-time video feed analysis
+- 🎥 Real-time video stream analysis using webcam or video file
-- 🔍 Detection of violent/harmful activities
+- 🔍 Violence/harm detection using **zero-shot CLIP model**
-- 📸 Screenshots captured upon detection
+- 📸 Automatic frame capture upon detection
-- ⚙️ Configurable detection sensitivity
+- 📂 Easily configurable detection sensitivity via `settings.yaml`
-- 🧩 Easy to set up and integrate
+- ⚙️ Modular and extensible architecture

 ---

 ## 🧠 How It Works

-Each frame from a video stream is analyzed using a trained deep learning model.
-Based on the prediction confidence, the app determines whether violence is occurring.
-When violence is detected, it can trigger alerts, logging, or automated actions.
+The app uses OpenAI’s CLIP model to match visual frames against text descriptions like `"a photo of violence"` or `"a photo of normal activity"`.
+It calculates the similarity between the image and text features and selects the most likely label.

+A confidence threshold is used to determine whether a frame should be flagged.

+✅ If the confidence is below the threshold → considered normal
+⚠️ If the confidence is **greater than or equal to the threshold** → considered **violent**

 ---